Ways to Customize and Improve your LinkedIn Newsfeed

 How to Get Your Published Post Shown in the Newsfeed

-Published posts are searchable from the top navigation bar by keyword and topic.
+Published posts (or articles) & all other posts are searchable from the top navigation bar by keyword and topic and then clicking the POSTS filter.
 It is also important to know that your posts will show up in a Google search based on keyword.

 To elevate your chances of having your published post show up both in the newsfeed and get found by search here are some tips: